goauthentik/authentik/website/developer-docs/docs/writing-documentation.md

 Following the guidelines will make getting your PRs merged much easier and faster, with fewer edits needed.
 We appreciate our community contributors helping us keep the Docs consistent, easy-to-use, and high quality.

 ## Documentation for Integrations

 In addition to following the [Style Guide](./style-guide.mdx) please review the following guidelines.

-For new Integration documentation, please use the template in `/website/integrations/_template/service.md`.
+For new Integration documentation, please use the [Integrations template](../../integrations/template/service.md).

 -   Make sure to add the service to a fitting category in `/website/sidebarsIntegrations.js`.
 If you do not do this, the Integration will not appear in the Table of Contents to the left.